 If you have any questions, please email

 4 Year Olds turning 4 by April 30, 2015 are accepted in our 6U/Tee Ball program

 6U/Tee Ball - Ages 4-7 (Depending on Skill Level)

 8U/Coach Pitch - Ages 7-8 (6 Yr Olds can play up if evaluated by SMYO Staff)

 If you would like more information about SMYO Soccer, click the links on the left under Soccer.

-Soccer Registration is CLOSED.
+Soccer Registration is OPEN.

 Please remember our coaches and all SMYO Board Members are volunteers.
 They've agreed to help provide a fun and safe place for your child to learn and play soccer.
 Help when you can.